resheku/my-awesome/README.md

 - [skanehira/docui](https://github.com/skanehira/docui) - TUI Client for Docker
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security
 - [slimtoolkit/slim](https://github.com/slimtoolkit/slim) - Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
+- [slingdata-io/sling-cli](https://github.com/slingdata-io/sling-cli) - Sling is a CLI tool that extracts data from a source storage/database and loads it in a target storage/database.
 - [smallstep/certificates](https://github.com/smallstep/certificates) - 🛡️ A private certificate authority (X.509 & SSH) & ACME server for secure automated certificate management, so you can use TLS everywhere & SSO for SSH.
 - [smallstep/cli](https://github.com/smallstep/cli) - 🧰  A zero trust swiss army knife for working with X509, OAuth, JWT, OATH OTP, etc.
 - [sosedoff/pgweb](https://github.com/sosedoff/pgweb) - Cross-platform client for PostgreSQL databases